diwanshu009/JavaScript-series/README.md

 # MERN-series
-A code repo for revising mern concepts in software development!!
+A code repo for revising and exploring all the basic and core concepts of javaScript!